 If it is clear you’ve maintained your roof, you did not cause the damage and your roof was not in need of replacement before the damage occurred, there’s a good chance your policy will cover the replacement.
 Just make sure you check in advance regarding exclusions.

 When Homeowners Insurance Refuses to Cover a Roof Replacement

 Old roofing isn’t covered under most policies because it is already so near to replacement at the owner’s expense.
 Age restrictions vary by policy, but anything 20 years or older is likely a wash.
 This relates to the first layer of roofing in place.
 According to the online magazine Money, most roofs can have two layers of shingles.
 More than that and your insurance company might have the loophole they need to reject your claim.

 Why?
 Because it shows a lack of basic maintenance on the part of the homeowner.
 Records indicating regular inspections and repair work, photo evidence or even posts on social media regarding clearing out leaves, and evidence of trimming trees might be necessary to justify a total roof replacement.
 Even then, depending on your type of roof cover, you might be out of luck.
 For instance, it’s common for slate roofing to require a rider due to the inflated costs.

-Next time you find yourself asking, “Will homeowners insurance cover a new roof?” be sure to call Hopewell Roofing.
+Next time you find yourself asking about the roof requirements for homeowners insurance be sure to call Hopewell Roofing.
 We provide accurate estimates and top-quality repair and replacement work for residences throughout the Cumming, Georgia, area.